If you're looking for a lucrative job in a growing field, it's hard to go wrong with a master's in either computer science or cyber security.

 Computer science vs. cyber security: how long does it take?

-Most master's programs take two years of full-time study to complete.
+Most master’s programs take two years of full-time study to complete.
 Part-time programs take longer, up to five years.
-Students can also complete accelerated CS master's programs, which can last about a year.
-Most of the accelerated CS and cyber security programs are what's known as 4+1 degrees, meaning staying for an additional year after your undergraduate education.
+Students can also complete accelerated CS master’s programs, which can last about a year.
+Most accelerated CS and cyber security programs are what’s known as 4+1 degrees.
+Students in these programs complete a four-year undergraduate degree, then remain an additional year to complete the master’s program.

 Computer science vs. cyber security: top programs